Dependency graph: Definition

 Given a set of objects $S$ and a transitive relation $R \subseteq S \times S$ with $(a,b) \in R$ modeling a dependency "a depends on b" ("a needs b evaluated first"), the dependency graph is a graph $G = (S, T)$ with $T \subseteq R$ the transitive reduction of R.

 For example, assume a simple calculator.
 This calculator supports assignment of constant values to variables and assigning the sum of exactly two variables to a third variable.
 Given several equations like "A = B+C; B = 5+D; C=4; D=2;", then $S=\{A,B,C,D\}$ and $R=\{(A,B),(A,C),(B,D),(A,D)\}$.
 You can derive this relation directly: A depends on B and C, because you can add two variables if and only if you know the values of both variables.
 Thus, B must be calculated before A can be calculated.
-However, the values of C and D are known immediately, because they are number literals.
+Since B depends on D to be calculated, A must also depend on D to be calculated before it (hence the transitive property stated above).
+On the other hand, the values of C and D are known immediately, because they are number literals.

 Recognizing impossible evaluations

-In a dependency graph, the cycles of dependencies (also called circular dependencies) lead to a situation in which no valid evaluation order exists, because none of the objects in the cycle may be evaluated first.
+In a dependency graph, cycles of dependencies (also called circular dependencies) lead to a situation in which no valid evaluation order exists, because none of the objects in the cycle may be evaluated first.
 If a dependency graph does not have any circular dependencies, it forms a directed acyclic graph, and an evaluation order may be found by topological sorting.
 Most topological sorting algorithms are also capable of detecting cycles in their inputs; however, it may be desirable to perform cycle detection separately from topological sorting in order to provide appropriate handling for the detected cycles.

 Assume the simple calculator from before.
-The equation system "A=B; B=D+C; C=D+A; D=12;" contains a circular dependency formed by A, B and C, as B must be evaluated before A, C must be evaluated before B and A must be evaluated before C.
+The equation system "A=B; B=D+C; C=D+A; D=12;" contains a circular dependency formed by A, B and C, as B must be evaluated before A, C must be evaluated before B, and A must be evaluated before C.